Beyond Diagonal RIS: Passive Maximum Ratio Transmission and Interference Nulling Enabler: Stage 1: BD-RIS Scattering Matrix Design

-Consequently, the objective is to find $\boldsymbol{\Theta}$ that is subject to the interference nulling, \gls{bdris} lossless and reciprocity conditions.
+The expression for the fully-connected architecture can be proved by solving the quadratic inequality and noting that $K$ and $N$ are integers, and $N_g=N$ showing that $\frac{-1+\sqrt{16K^2-16K+1}}{2}$ lies strictly between $2K-2$ and $2K-1$.
+Furthermore, \eqref{eq-NoREs-null} can be solved for $K$ as follows Consequently, the objective is to find $\boldsymbol{\Theta}$ that is subject to the interference nulling and \gls{bdris} constraints.
 In other words, we have the following feasibility-check problem

 Such problem is non-convex and challenging to solve.
-Therefore, \gls{ao} is used to find $\boldsymbol{\Theta}$ that complies with the previously mentioned constraints by projecting a certain initial solution into $\mathcal{S}_{\mathrm{null}}$, $\mathcal{S}_{\mathrm{loss}}$ and $\mathcal{S}_{\mathrm{recip}}$ alternatively.
-Fortunately, the symmetric and unitary projections have been presented with closed-form solutions in \eqref{eq:proj-resp}--\eqref{eq:proj-loss}, while the interference nulling projection follows \cite[Eq.
+Therefore, \gls{ao} is used to find $\boldsymbol{\Theta}$ that complies with the previously mentioned constraints by projecting a certain initial solution into $\mathcal{S}_{\mathrm{null}}$, $\mathcal{S}_{c_1}$ and $\mathcal{S}_{c_2}$ alternatively.
+Fortunately, the projections to $\mathcal{S}_{c_1}$ and $\mathcal{S}_{c_2}$ have been presented with closed-form solutions in \eqref{eq:proj-unim}, \eqref{eq:proj-resp}--\eqref{eq:proj-loss}, while the interference nulling projection follows \cite[Eq.
 (21a)]{Jiang2022-JSAC} such that